razmans/consoleBetter/README.md

 ## Installation

-To install `consoleBetter`, you can use npm:
+To install `consoleBetter`, you can use:

 NPM
 ```bash